CIS-566-Fall-2023/hw04-stylization/README.md

 # *3D Stylization*

 ## Project Overview
 In this assignment, I implement a toon style 3D sea island scene in Unity URP pipeline.
+Where the tree model is built in Houdini, and stone model is from Unity ofiicial 3D ToolKit project .

 ![](/Recordings/result.png)